 Did you know that snuffle mats can serve the same purpose as slow-feed dog bowls?

-But when you have a dog who eats so fast, use your snuffle mat most of the time to feed your dog and it will serve the same purpose as slow feed dog bowls.
+But when you have a dog who eats so fast, use your snuffle mat most of the time to feed your dog, and it will serve the same purpose as slow-feed dog bowls.
 The time spent looking for dog treats and kibbles within the mat would encourage your dog to eat slowly.

 When you have dog puzzle toys lying around, turn these into a puzzle feeder by putting dog treats or food in them.

-This specific puzzle toy allows you to hide kibbles and treats so your dogs take time before taking a hold of their food.
+This specific puzzle toy allows you to hide kibbles and treats so your dogs take time before taking hold of their food.

-When you use dog toys to feed your dogs, they not only get to eat their meals slowly but also get to enjoy life with a bit of diversion playing with their toys.
+When you use dog toys to feed your dogs, they not only get to eat their meals slowly but also get to enjoy life with a bit of diversion by playing with their toys.

-Now that you have these ideas on how to turn any dog bowl into a slow feeder in a DIY way, be bold to make your own for your dog.
+Now that you have these ideas on how to turn any dog bowl into a slow feeder in a DIY way, you can now make one for your dog.